Endurance races

 Daytona Beach

-The birthplace of speed
+Birthplace of speed

 At Daytona, everything revolves around the watch.
 If you win a trophy, it stays on a shelf.
 Money goes in the bank.
 But if you win a Rolex with the word “winner” engraved on the back, you wear it every day.